KDE/okteta/parts/kpart/README.md

 -----------
 Delivers a plugin of the type `KParts::ReadWritePart` to display and edit the raw data of files as byte arrays.
-The plugin also implements the `BrowserExtension`.
+The plugin also implements the `NavigationExtension`.

 Installing